 Irish nationalist forces launch a bitter guerrilla war in Ireland.
 This results in independence for southern Ireland, which becomes the Irish Free State, and the creation of Northern Ireland, which remains within the UK.

-On the creation of the Irish Free State, the British Army disbands units that have traditionally recruited in southern Ireland: the Royal Irish Regiment, the Connaught Rangers, the Prince of Wales’s Leinster Regiment (Royal Canadians), the Royal Munster Fusiliers, the Royal Dublin Fusiliers and the South Irish Horse.
+On the creation of the Irish Free State, the British Army disbands units that have traditionally recruited in southern Ireland: The Royal Irish Regiment, The Royal Dublin Fusiliers, The Royal Munster Fusiliers, The Connaught Rangers, The Prince of Wales’s Leinster Regiment (Royal Canadians) and The South Irish Horse.
 This event is marked by a formal ceremony at Windsor Castle on 12 June, where the regimental colours are laid up.

 ‘I fully realise with what grief you relinquish these dearly-prized emblems; and I pledge my word that within these ancient and historic walls your colours will be treasured, honoured, and protected as hallowed memorials of the glorious deeds of brave and loyal regiments.’

 King George V, during the ceremony at Windsor Castle for the laying up of the colours of the disbanded Irish regiments - 1922